-Section 3 GENERAL STANDARDS OF BEHAVIOR
+Section 2 GENERAL STANDARDS FOR BEHAVIOR

-- D. Additional Student Conduct Expectations and Grounds for Discipline.
-The following additional student conduct expectations are established.
-Failure to comply with such rules is grounds for disciplinary action.
-When such conduct occurs on school grounds, in a vehicle owned, leased, or contracted by a school being used for a school purpose or in a vehicle being driven for a school purpose by a school employee or by his or her designee, or at a school-sponsored activity or athletic event, the conduct is grounds for long-term suspension, expulsion or mandatory reassignment. - 1.
-Student Appearance: Students are expected to dress in a way that is appropriate for the school setting.
+Student Appearance:

+Students are expected to dress in a way that is appropriate for the school setting.
 Students should not dress in a manner that is dangerous to the health and safety of anyone or interferes with the learning environment or teaching process in our school.
-Following is a list of examples of attire that will not be considered appropriate, such list is not exclusive and other forms of attire deemed inappropriate by the administration may be deemed inappropriate for the school setting: - a.
-Clothing that shows an inappropriate amount of bare skin or underwear (midriffs, spaghetti straps, sagging pants) or clothing that is too tight, revealing or baggy, or tops and bottoms that do not overlap or any material that is sheer or lightweight enough to be seen through, or otherwise of an appropriate size and fit so as to be revealing or drag on the ground. - b.
+Following is a list of examples of attire that will not be considered appropriate, such list is not exclusive and other forms of attire deemed inappropriate by the administration may be deemed inappropriate for the school setting:

+a.
+Clothing that shows an inappropriate amount of bare skin or underwear (midriffs, spaghetti straps, sagging pants, etc.) or clothing that is too tight, revealing or baggy, or tops and bottoms that do not overlap or any material that is sheer or lightweight enough to be seen through, or otherwise of an appropriate size and fit so as to be revealing or drag on the ground.

+- b.
 Shorts, skirts, or skorts that do not reach mid-thigh or longer. - c.
 Clothing or jewelry that advertises or promotes beer, alcohol, tobacco, or illegal drugs. - d.
-Clothing or jewelry that could be used as a weapon (chains, spiked apparel) or that would encourage "horse-play" or that would damage property (e.g., cleats). - e.
+Clothing or jewelry that could be used as a weapon (chains, spiked apparel) or that would encourage "horse-play" or that would damage property (e.g. cleats). - e.
 Head wear including hats, caps, bandannas, and scarves. - f.
-Clothing or jewelry which exhibits nudity, makes sexual references or carries lewd, indecent, or vulgar double meaning. - g.
-Clothing or jewelry that is gang related. - h.
-Students must wear shoes. - i.
-Visible body piercing (other than ears), body art, or body alterations that are disruptive to the learning environment or pose a safety risk.
+Clothing or jewelry which exhibits nudity, makes sexual references, contains inappropriate double meanings, or carries lewd, indecent, or vulgar meanings, messages, or images. - g.
+Clothing and accessories must not promote racial, violent, or socially offensive images, symbols, or language - h.
+Clothing or jewelry that is gang related. - i.
+Students must wear shoes. - j.
+Visible body piercing, body art, or body alterations that are disruptive to the learning environment, or pose a safety issue.

 Consideration will be made for students who wear special clothing as required by religious beliefs, disability, or to convey a particularized message protected by law.
 The final decision regarding attire and grooming will be made by the Principal or Superintendent.
-In the event a student is uncertain as to whether a particular item or method of grooming is consistent with the school's guidelines, the student should contact the principal for approval, and may also review such additional posting of prohibited items or grooming which may be available in the principal's office.
+In the event a student is uncertain as to whether a particular item or method of grooming is consistent with the school's guidelines, the student should contact the Principal for approval, and may also review such additional posting of prohibited items or grooming which may be available in the Principal's office.